Geodesy is the Framework Behind all Navigation

 Actually, it’s the National Spatial Referencing System managed by the National Geodetic Survey that is the foundation for all horizontal control such as longitude, latitude, SPCS, and heights.
 It’s the system of reference used to map shorelines and determine legal boundaries.

-As time passed by, geodesists have used radio dishes, telescopes, and satellites.
+As time passed by, geodesists used radio dishes, telescopes, and satellites.
 For example, the World Geodetic System WGS84 is the reference frame for satellite receivers.
 Unlike NAD83, it’s important to note that WGS84 is a geocentric datum.

 Now, geodesists use GPS to pinpoint positions on the land.
 Further to this, GPS satellites can track the movement of the land.
 In fact, the coordinate system for 2022 and beyond will incorporate time.
 This includes plate tectonic movements, gravity and geoid undulations, and how they change with time.

 Earth’s Rotation and Gravity

 International Earth Rotation and Reference System Service (IERS) is responsible for Earth rotation dynamics.
 Does the Earth wobble on its axis?
-How long are days?
+How long are its days?
 Are there plate tectonic movements?

 Now, this organization doesn’t physically measure anything but they collect it from organizations such as NOAA and Natural Resources Canada.
 By collaborating with these partner groups, IERS produces the International Terrestrial Referencing System which is more the physics of how the Earth moves.

-The geoid represents mean sea level or equipotential surface.
+The geoid represents the mean sea level or equipotential surface.
 However, it’s not only water, it includes the land as well.
 There are hundreds of applications in understanding gravity including the changing height and size of the ocean and ice sheets, including how the tides work.

 Just Scratching the Surface